neoxk/gazepro/README.md

 <br>

 **GazePro Reflex Training** is a desktop application designed to support perceptual-reaction training of sports goalkeepers, primarily in handball.
 The app allows trainers to store, tag, cut, and play video clips as part of customizable training sessions.
-Developed in collaboration with a handball team, it is aimed at enhancing athlete reflexes and situational awareness through real-time feedback and video-based exercises.
+Developed in collaboration with ŽRK Krim, one of Slovenia’s top handball clubs, it is aimed at enhancing athlete reflexes and situational awareness through real-time feedback and video-based exercises.

 <br>